 Western New England University is and has been committed to providing an environment that is free from harassment, discrimination, and violence.
 As such, the University has complied with Title IX of the Education Amendments of 1972, a federal law that prohibits sex discrimination in education.
 Title IX protects students, employees, applicants for admission and employment, and other persons from all forms of sex discrimination, including discrimination based on gender identity or on a person’s not conforming to conventional notions of masculinity or femininity.
 Other examples of the types of discrimination that are covered under Title IX include the failure to provide equal opportunity in athletics; discrimination in a school’s science, technology, engineering, and math (STEM) courses and programs; and discrimination based on pregnancy and parental status.

-The University’s Title IX Committee convenes on a regular basis throughout the year and provides training opportunities for students, faculty and staff.
-The University’s Title IX Coordinator is Cheryl Smith.
-Should you have any questions about the policy or training opportunities please contact Cheryl Smith, Title IX Coordinator at firstname.lastname@example.org, or at 413-782-1542.
+The University’s Title IX Committee convenes on a regular basis throughout the year and provides training opportunities for students, faculty, and staff.
+The University’s Title IX Coordinator is Sarah C. Butterick.
+Should you have any questions about the policy or training opportunities please contact Sarah C. Butterick, Title IX & Compliance Officer at firstname.lastname@example.org or at 413-782-1216.